docker/docs/content/desktop/synchronized-file-sharing.md

 ### What is the difference between Synchronized file sharing and the Mutagen extension?

-Synchronized file sharing is essentially a replacement for the Mutagen extension.
-However, it provides an improved user experience and the ability to use a [`.syncignore` file](#use-syncignore).
+Since Docker [acquired Mutagen](https://www.docker.com/blog/mutagen-acquisition/), Synchronized file sharing is essentially the direct integration of the Mutagen extension into Docker Desktop.
+However, Synchronized file sharing provides an improved user experience and the ability to use a [`.syncignore` file](#use-syncignore).
 You also no longer have to set the default ownership on files as this is now handled automatically.

 ## Known issues